 Residual sugar determines how sweet a wine tastes.
 Its sugar level is primarily determined by the grape variety.
 But fermentation plays a role, too: The longer the wine ferments, the more sugar turns into alcohol.

 During the aging process, this process continues at a very low pace.
 The yeast in the wine transforms the remaining sugar into more alcohol.
-Logically that can’t happen if a wine is low in sugar.
+Logically that cannot happen if a wine is low in sugar.
 Thus, these wines have a limited potential to get better with age.

 The alcohol level is a direct result of the fermentation process.
 The longer vintners let the wine ferment, the more sugar will turn into alcohol, and the stronger the wine will be.